Akshay-Hegde/webbreaker/docs/README.md

 ##### JSON Scan File `json_scan_file`

-Below is an example of the structured JSON WebInspect file, illustrating a single vulnerability.
+The two proprietary formats are `.fpr` and `.xml` file types.
+WebBreaker parses the `.xml` file into a limited `.json` format.
+Below is an example of the `.json` structured WebInspect file `webinspect-3CY6F.json`, illustrating a single vulnerability.

 ``` js
 {